 You will get an array as follows.

 Then you know that the first element of the array is the number of days, and the second is the time component.
 You can safely ignore the third part for two reasons.
-The milliseconds provide a level of precision that is reliable.
-We don’t have control over how fast and when Power Automate executes our Flow, so don’t trust the millisecond.
+It holds fractional seconds, a level of precision we rarely need.
+We also don't have control over how fast and when Power Automate executes our Flow, so don't trust that part.
 Also, if you need this level of precision, then you should probably use another tool.
 The second reason is that sometimes it is not even returned.
 Notice the first example; the time component was returned .00:00:00, so another good reason to ignore it.

 But this doesn't always work, and here's why.